 Postpone events indefinitely?
 Avoid posting content altogether?

-Despite the current uncertainty, this is not the time to go radio silent.
+Despite the current uncertainty during the COVID-19 pandemic, this is not the time to go radio silent.

 We’re all looking for ways to band together while we’re physically apart.
-To continue giving top-level service and value, finding different ways to connect and engage with your audience is key.
+To continue giving top-level service and value, finding different ways to connect and engage with your audience is key for your content marketing strategy.

 This is all new.
 There’s no rule book to navigate a situation like this.
-Here is how we’re thinking about redirecting content strategy to provide the most value right now.
+Here is how we’re thinking about redirecting your content marketing strategy to provide the most value right now.

 Be Present and Active on Social Media